St. Ignatius College Preparatory: Athletics

 The school has 66 athletic teams with over 70% of students participating.
 The Wildcats generally participate in the Western Catholic Athletic League (WCAL) in the Central Coast Section (CCS) of California, though for some sports, the teams belong to other leagues.

-The SI men's rowing team won the US Rowing Youth National Championships in 1997, 2005, and 2006.
-In addition, the crew competed in the Henley Royal Regatta in England, where St. Ignatius won Princess Elizabeth Challenge Cup in 2006.
-In 2022, the varsity men's team placed 4th in the SRAA National Championship under the Boys JV 8+ category.

-The SI women's rowing team placed third in the SRAA National Championship under the Girls Ltwt Varsity 8+ category and 6th under the JV 8+ category.
+The men's rowing team of St. Ignatius has seen the most national success out of any athletic program at the school, as it has won a total of three US Rowing Youth National Championships in 1997, 2005, and 2006.
+In addition, the crew competed in the Henley Royal Regatta in England, where it won the prestigious Princess Elizabeth Challenge Cup in 2006.
+More recently, the varsity men's team placed 4th in the SRAA National Championship under the Boys Junior 8+ category in 2022, and won the event in 2024.
+The team has also recently returned to Youth Nationals in 2023 and 2024, competing in the Men's U16 8+ in the former, and the Men's U17 8+ and Women's U17 8+ in the latter.

 The SI men's lacrosse team won the state championship and was ranked nationally in 2008, 2013, 2015, 2017, and 2022.
 The Cats have won the WCAL Championship 14 years in a row.
 In 2017 the Wildcats finished ranked number 5 nationally with a 19–2 record, beating number 6 ranked Chaminade, NY and number 14 ranked Gonzaga, D.C.
 St. Ignatius has a powerhouse lacrosse program, known nationwide for sending student-athletes to Ivy League and ACC schools.

 The SI women's lacrosse team has historically seen success as well, winning the WCAL title for five years straight from 1997 to 2001.
 The team also won CCS in 2022 and ended the season as the 12th best in the country.

 The SI men's soccer team has been nationally ranked by ESPN.
 The boys won the WCAL championship in 2009, 2010, 2011, 2017, 2018, and 2019, and the CCS championship in 2009, 2017, and 2018.
 They won the inaugural Northern California championship in 2018 and were ranked number 2 nationally to end the season.